-Best homemade pumpkin seeds baked in the oven or your air fryer!
-Don’t throw out those tasty crunchy snacks, here’s how you cook them.
+How long to bake pumpkin seeds in the oven or air fryer pumpkin seeds is here!
+Don’t throw out those tasty crunchy snacks, here’s how you roast them until they are crispy.

-Homemade pumpkin seeds are the best!!
+How long to bake pumpkin seeds is answered.
+Roasted homemade and crispy, these are the best sncks ever!!
 If you’ve been throwing these out when carving a pumpkin please don’t!
-You’re missing the best part and I bet your kiddos will love this snack too.
+You’re missing the best part and I bet your kiddos will love this snack too. (originally published 10/20, affiliate links present)

 - If it’s Fall you’re probably thinking about your favorite pumpkin muffins you want to make.